OpenTranslationBible/open-bible/en-GB/20.Proverbs/md/proverbs-01.md

 ## Proverbs 1:8

-Listen, my son, to your father’s instruction, and do not forsake your mother’s teaching;
+Pay attention, my son, to your father’s guidance, and do not abandon your mother’s teaching;

 ## Proverbs 1:9

-For they are a graceful garland for your head and pendants for your neck.
+For they are like a beautiful crown for your head and ornaments for your neck.

 ---